Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Mathieu Florence for his enormous help with the result in the appendix.
+They would also like to thank Jean-Louis Colliot-Thélène and an anonymous referee for all their suggestions that allowed them to considerably improve this text.
 The second author would like to thank Michel Brion for helpful discussions.
-The second author's research was partially supported by ANID via FONDECYT Grant 1210010.
+The second author's research was partially supported by ANID via FONDECYT Grant 1210010 and PAI Grant 79170034.